Over-Regulation. A Field of Dreams Or a Minefield?

 Despite all the tools at their disposal, too often, governments prefer to field a team rather than referee the game.
 Unfortunately, these initiatives can easily overwhelm the solution to problems they are trying to solve.

 The Canadian Federation of Independent Businesses has been active in this area.
 We have been a member for many years and encourage their lobbying efforts to reduce red tape and promote a much more active business climate.
 While they are making progress, Regulation there is still a long way to go.
 Some interesting work in this area can be found at:

 The Simple Solution

-Small and medium sized businesses are powered by imagination and driven by hard work.
-Governments need to back-off and refocus on removing barriers and developing and enforcing sensible rules for everyone all the way along the scale.
-If only large companies with critical mass are left standing to compete we will lose small business innovation and the jobs, opportunities and promise that go with it.
+Small and medium-sized businesses are powered by imagination and driven by hard work.
+Governments need to back off and refocus on removing barriers and developing and enforcing sensible rules for everyone all the way along the scale.
+If only large companies with Regulation critical mass are left standing to compete we will lose small business innovation and the jobs, opportunities, and promises that goes with it.

 We just thought we would put it out there.
 As always, we welcome your views on this subject.

 This a Reminder To Download Our Free Mobile App